 If you’ve managed to partner with a filmmaker or producer that knows what they are doing, they’ll likely have a Plan A and Plan B.

-Plan A might be them trying to get investors to pony up $100,000.
+Plan A might be them trying to get investors to pay $100,000.
 Plan B might be them paying for the movie out of their own pocket (credit card) for $10,000.

 … Or Take What They Offer and Run